-Among other projects, Dr. Lines’s current research focus involves supporting the National Cancer Institute in developing, maintaining, refining, and analyzing the Surveillance, Epidemiology, and End Results (SEER) - Consumer Assessment of Healthcare Providers and Systems (CAHPS) linked database.
-She is helping to use and disseminate these data to understand the associations between patient experiences, individual characteristics, quality of care, and outcomes for people with and without cancer.
+Dr. Lines directs two projects for the National Cancer Institute focused on developing, maintaining, refining, and analyzing large data linkages: the Surveillance, Epidemiology, and End Results (SEER) - Consumer Assessment of Healthcare Providers and Systems (CAHPS) database and the SEER-Medicare Health Outcomes Survey (MHOS) database.
+These data resources help us understand the associations between care experiences and quality of life, individual and area-level characteristics, quality of care, and outcomes for Medicare beneficiaries with and without cancer.

 Dr. Lines also co-directs the RTI Rarity project, which has developed Local Social Inequity scores—a new approach to risk prediction and adjustment for social factors using artificial intelligence.
 In addition, she leads the Social Determinants of Health Workgroup for the HEALing Communities Study focused on the opioid epidemic.
 She is also a task leader for the national implementation of the Home Health CAHPS survey.

 Dr. Lines has been honored by RTI with multiple Innovation Awards (2019-21), five Highly Published Author Awards (2020, 2019, 2018, 2017, and 2010), a Highly Cited Author Award (2017), an Early Career Author Award (2015), an RTI Team Award (2015), an Internal Research & Development Award (2014), and a Professional Development Award (2013).